Riesz feature representation: scale equivariant scattering network for classification tasks: Riesz hierarchical representation

 \subsection{Path ordered scattering}

-The goal of this section is to design a universal hierarchical representation of the image structure which is useful in the sense that a simple classifier (e.g. PCA or SVM) can be used for a classification based on the representation without the need to train a deep representation or adjust parameters.
+The goal of this section is to design a universal hierarchical representation of the image structure which is useful in the sense that a simple classifier (e.g. PCA or SVM) can be constructed on top of the representation without the need to train a deep representation or adjust parameters.